 Swiss - African Research Cooperation (SARECO)

 Developping out of the Swiss - South African Joint Research Programme (SSAJRP), the Swiss - African research cooperation (SARECO), in place since 2013, enlarges the field of actors and countries.
-This web entry informs about background elements of this programme and about the calls launched in the cooperation period 2013 - 2016.
-Among these, the very recently (August 2016) launched call for advanced PHD candidates and early Postdoctoral researchers in the field of Global and Environmental Health as well as in Nanosciences mentioned at the end of his page.
+This web entry informs about background elements of this program and about the calls launched in the cooperation period 2013 - 2016.
+Among these, the latest call for advanced PHD candidates and early Postdoctoral researchers in the fields of Global and Environmental Health as in Nanosciences.

 For information about Swiss - African research cooperation and fundings going beyond this page readers are invited to consult the newly launched database at www.sareco.org or to follow the most recent developments on twitter.com/SwissAfrica.